BatsResearch/alfred/README.md

   Alfred now supports locally hosted Llama through transformers.

 - **[Embedding with Alfred]**
   Get a vector representation for any input strings!
-Alfred now supports embedding from locally hosteed huggingface models or api-based calls from Cohere   and OpenAI.
+Alfred now supports embedding from locally hosted huggingface models or api-based calls from Cohere   and OpenAI.
 To use:
   ```python
   Client.encode(Union[str, List[str]]) -> Union[torch.tensor, List[torch.tensor]]
   ```

+- **[Server-side Caching for CLIP]**
+  Alfred has now incorporated an automatic server-side caching mechanism to avoid redudent encoding of text or image prompts.
+Further latency reduction!

 - **[Chat with GPTs on Alfred]**
   Alfred now supports chat with openai api-based models, to use simply type: